 2. Erect at or contiguous to the point of discovery a conspicuous monument of stones not less than three feet in height, or an upright post securely fixed and projecting at least four feet above the ground.
 More often than not, the "point of discovery" is in reality nothing more than the spot at which the location notice is posted.

 3. In or on the monument or post there must be posted a location notice signed by the name of the locator.
-The notice, a form of which is included at the end of this booklet, shall contain: mutually satisfactory solution with the surface owner.
-If agreement cannot be reached, there are provisions in the statutes for exercise of the right of eminent domain to acquire land for waste and tailings disposal, for establishment of roads, pipe lines, and transmission lines.
+The notice, a form of which is included in the end of this booklet, shall contain: